Terms of Reference - ASQA Strategic Review: Online learning in the VET sector

 You can either read the full terms of reference on the webpage below, or download as a PDF via the link above.

 As outlined in the Regulatory Strategy 2020-22, the Australian Skills Quality Authority (ASQA) is undertaking a strategic review of online learning in the vocational education and training (VET) sector.

-The coronavirus (COVID-19) pandemic has been a major catalyst for training providers across the world.
+The coronavirus (COVID-19) pandemic has been a major catalyst of change for training providers and provision of training across the world.
 Australia’s VET and international education sectors faced major disruption, and many providers have shifted to online delivery to continue training while keeping staff and students safe.
-Between March and July 2020, more than 1000 providers—including around 450 Australian education providers approved to teach overseas students known as Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers—advised ASQA that they now deliver all or a number of their courses online, as a direct result of COVID-19 impacts.
+Between March and July 2020, more than 1000 providers—including around 450 Australian education providers approved to teach overseas students known as Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers—advised ASQA that they now deliver all or a number of their courses online, as a direct result of COVID-19.

 In addition, ASQA’s analysis of provider behaviour between 23 March and 31 May 2020 identified that 554 providers added 1401 qualifications and/or units of competency to their scope of registration.
 Of these, 71 were also CRICOS registered providers.

-ASQA continues to work closely with Australian, state and territory governments and the sector in responding to the unique challenges presented by COVID-19, and developed a COVID-19 Risk Monitoring Strategy to support providers in managing key risks.
+ASQA continues to work closely with Australian, state and territory governments and the sector to respond to the unique challenges presented by COVID-19.
+We have implemented a COVID-19 Risk Monitoring Strategy to support providers in managing key risks.

 ASQA’s response has been multi-faceted, and included the development of extensive guidance to support providers in shifting to distance learning and online delivery, such as online resources and advice on managing COVID-19 training risks.
 These are available on a dedicated page on ASQA’s website.